 It's that time of year where every young kid starts asking over and over, “Is it Halloween yet?”
 No, dear, and it won't be for a couple weeks.

-4 Simple Kid-Friendly Halloween Obstacle Courses
+Simple DIY Kid-Friendly Halloween Obstacle Courses

 We like to break out the Halloween decorations and kids' books early to ease into it a bit more.
 When the Halloween itch hits us hard, these easy Halloween obstacle courses are just the thing to keep the kids entertained.
 We do love a good obstacle course.

 Fun!
 And clearly it is not rocket science.
 We just used what we had on hand, so you can too!

 Non-scary Easy Indoor Haunted House

 First up is a non-scary kids' haunted house.
 We used the same set up as our Fire Safety Smoke Crawl.
 A black blanket was hung over the dining room table.